talsec/Free-RASP-Flutter/README.md

 Be sure to bookmark it and stay informed! :books: :sparkles:.

-## :rocket: What's New and Changelog
-Stay informed and make the most of freeRASP by checking out [What's New and Changelog](https://docs.talsec.app/freerasp/whats-new-and-changelog)!
-Here, you’ll discover the latest features, enhancements, and bug fixes we’ve implemented to improve your experience across all platforms, including Android, iOS, Flutter, React Native, Capacitor, and Cordova.

-Don’t miss out on any updates and explore the changelog to see how we’re continually making freeRASP better for you!

-## Reference to Legacy Documentation
+## :scroll: Reference to Legacy Documentation

 If you have any suggestions for improvement or notice anything that could be clarified in the new GitBook documentation, please open an issue.
 Your feedback helps us maintain high-quality resources for all users.

 For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Flutter/wiki), which includes comprehensive legacy details and guidance.
 Additionally, the old integration can be found when you checkout to a specific tag.
 Your input is invaluable in helping us improve our resources and provide even better support for your needs.

+# :rocket: What's New and Changelog
+Stay informed and make the most of freeRASP by checking out [What's New and Changelog](https://docs.talsec.app/freerasp/whats-new-and-changelog)!
+Here, you’ll discover the latest features, enhancements, and bug fixes we’ve implemented to improve your experience across all platforms, including Android, iOS, Flutter, React Native, Capacitor, and Cordova.

+Don’t miss out on any updates and explore the changelog to see how we’re continually making freeRASP better for you!

-## Enhancements
+# :sparkles: Enhancements

 If you have any ideas for improvements, feel free to [raise an issue](https://github.com/talsec/Free-RASP-Flutter/issues) and mark it with an **enhancement** label.
 We track these enhancements using [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) to keep tasks organized and connected to relevant issues or pull requests.